 It wasn't long before Addy put on some weight in her freedom.
 Something she smiled to herself about when she would catch a glimpse of her reflection in the master bathroom mirror.
 She would admire her own hips and breasts with approval at their regained fullness.
 A concept totally lost on her 90s model idealizing husband.
-All good things were not meant to last in her world though and Emmet flew in to wreck her happiness after Thanksgiving.
+All good things were not meant to last in her world though.
+This was certainly apparent when Emmet flew in to wreck her happiness after Thanksgiving.
 Further adding insult to vexation he brought with him the loathsome Frances, who was recovering from her lastest procedure.
 Addy greeted them both at the airport.
-Emmet walking past his own wife as if she were nothing more than the hired help and Frances with her chin bandaged stumbled to the car behind him.
+Emmet walking past his own wife as if she were nothing more than the hired help.
+Frances, with her chin bandaged stumbled to the car behind him.
 Emmet was only there for three days, yet he tried to browbeat Addy back into her place of mental imprisonment as if he would never let up.
 The spell of his superiority was wearing off though.
 When Emmet would passive aggressively mock Addy, she could now notice how short he was, how bald he was and how spittle would escape his sour breath as he took issue with the simplest of situations.
-Addy was glad that he had never been one to expect much in the way of the bedroom, as that part of their marriage fell by the wayside before their cotton anniversary.
-She made excuses to stay out of their room at night to avoid seeing his elderly hunched-over body as he undressed.
+Addy was glad that he had never been one to expect much in the way of the bedroom, as that part of their marriage fell by the wayside before their cotton year anniversary.
+She made excuses to stay out of their room at night to avoid seeing his elderly hunched-over body when he undressed.
 She cringed at the thought of him asking her to give him a "lower back massage."
-An act that involved her rubbing his buttocks that were covered in moles and patchy hair.
-As he never thanked her but instead told her how bad she was at it for not using enough "pressure."
+An act that involved her rubbing his buttocks that were covered in moles with patchy hair.
+He never thanked her but instead told her how bad she was at it for not using enough "pressure."

 The night Addy took him back to the airport he was in such a hurry to leave that when Addy yelled goodbye to him as he walked toward the plane he called back to her "See ya, Franny."
 Embarrassed by her husband calling out the pet name of her adopted sister Addy tried to save face by not acknowledging this in front of the cockpit crew who waved back at her as she drove off.
 Maybe the reason that Addy didn't bother to correct him was that she was so glad to see him leave.
-It was a pity that he left Frances behind with Addy.
-When Addy returned Frances was in the master bathroom vanity, looking at Emmet's work.
+It was a pity that he left Frances behind at the cabin.
+When Addy returned Frances was seated at the master bathroom vanity, looking at Emmet's work.
 "How are you, Frances?
 Do you need anything?"
 Addy inquired to the dead-eyed Frances who shrugged her shoulders and stated "I wanna go out."
 This was the beginning of Frances making a habit out of using Addy as a chauffeur after she went to the local bar all night.
 Not that Frances gave her much of any thanks for her kindness.
-Most of the time when Addy picked Frances up she found her sister who would be at the bar talking to a group of retired lumberjacks about her "self-righteous, stuck up sister that thinks she's better than everyone."
-Addy couldn't wait for Frances to leave and go back to her life in the city, but Frances never left.
+Most of the time when Addy picked Frances up she found her sister at the bar talking to a group of retired lumberjacks about her "self-righteous, stuck up sister that thinks she's better than everyone."
+Addy couldn't wait for Frances to leave and go back to her life in the city.
+Frances never let on to wanting the same.

 By Christmas Emmet had returned.
 Addy had never seen Emmet and Frances together before as she did in the cabin.
 Frances and Emmet would laugh together as if they had inside jokes for everything.
 Addy sulked to herself that even in a place as intimate as their little cabin, Emmet had still managed to make Addy feel unwanted and alone.
 Emmet had never been so open with her or so welcoming, their relationship was almost completely business-oriented.
 That business being public appearances.
-Addy at one point seeing a potential moment to join in to feel the warmth of human companionship that she now only kept in her distant memory sat at the table as Emmet and Frances watched her together having entirely stopped speaking when they realized that she had entered the room.
-Addy tried to brush off the obvious closed-off tone they both shared in unison, but Addy wanted so much to laugh with someone, anyone, she sat there hoping they would go back to laughing as if she were among friends, but it was not to be.
-Instead, Emmet stood up, saying "goodnight ladies" as he went to his bedroom down the hall from Addy's guest quarters.
+Addy at one point seeing a potential moment to join in to feel the warmth of human companionship that she now only kept in her distant memory, sat at the table with Emmet and Frances watching her together having entirely stopped speaking when they realized that she had entered the room.
+Addy tried to brush off the obvious closed-off tone they both shared in unison, but Addy wanted so much to laugh with someone, anyone.
+She sat there hoping they would go back to laughing as if she were among friends, but it was not to be.
+Instead, Emmet stood up, saying "goodnight ladies" before he went to his bedroom down the hall from Addy's guest quarters.
 Frances got up too, mumbling something to the effect of "way to kill the mood."
-Addy being stubborn with herself didn't budge in that room that had suddenly emptied itself for no reason that she understood.
+Addy being stubborn with herself didn't budge from the table that had suddenly emptied itself for no reason that she understood.
 "Why?"
 It was the only thought she had as she trembled with sadness.
 "Why couldn't Emmet love her?
 Why couldn't Frances be the sister she had hoped she could be?"
 All of which had no answers, only heartache for Addy.
 She was dying to be loved, and it was a losing battle.
-Addy thought she was done trying to win Emmet's approval, but all of those hurt feelings came back when she saw how relaxed he was with Frances, something she never received from him at all.
+Addy thought she was done trying to win Emmet's approval, but all of those hurt feelings came back when she saw how relaxed he was with Frances, a courtesy she never received from him.